 Sure, a few of your vehicles may be able to continue to operate a few thousand miles over the recommended oil change date, but can you really afford the long-term consequences?

-Especially as the business grows, taking the time to create a preventative maintenance schedule as early as possible is the most effective way to ensure that your equipment keeps running smoothly, and less time us spent on urgent repairs.
+Especially as the business grows, taking the time to create a preventative maintenance schedule as early as possible is the most effective way to ensure that your equipment keeps running smoothly, and less time is spent on urgent repairs.

 As mentioned earlier, preventative maintenance is important not only for vehicles, for all of the equipment your business depends on, including:

-These are just a few, but really any piece of machinery or equipment your team uses an integral part of your business qualifies.
+These are just a few, but really any piece of machinery or equipment your team uses as an integral part of your business qualifies.

 Outside of preventing downtime and avoiding setbacks due to equipment failure, there are a few fringe benefits worth mentioning.

-Obviously over time, dust, debris, and leftover materials can cause problems for just about any piece of machinery you deploy, preventing it from running as smoothly as it could.
+Obviously, over time, dust, debris, and leftover materials can cause problems for just about any piece of machinery you deploy, preventing it from running as smoothly as it could.

-In some cases, buildup can even cause a machine to stop working altogether, especially if you ignore cleaning for an excessive period of time.
+In some cases, the buildup can even cause a machine to stop working altogether, especially if you ignore cleaning for an excessive period of time.

 One common example in transportation is regularly servicing air filters as part of preventative maintenance.
-Scheduling filter replacements is key keeping engines performing as cool as possible, and may even improve fuel economy to a degree.
+Scheduling filter replacements is key to keeping engines performing as cool as possible, and may even improve fuel economy to a degree.

-Even though a piece of equipment may appear to be running smoothly, it may have worn parts that go unseen, or other problems that could quickly lead to a breakdown.
+Even though a piece of equipment may appear to be running smoothly, it may have worn parts that go unseen or other problems that could quickly lead to a breakdown.